An “interview” in docassemble is a YAML file that docassemble reads, and on the basis of what it finds, asks questions of a user.

 located in the subdirectory

-You can make your own packages and then install them on your server.
+You can make your own packages and then install them on your site.

 Note that while you are using an interview, the URL in the location

 #page3, etc., as the interview progresses.
 These tags have no

 effect and the page number has no particular meaning; these tags exist